brandoncoke/sampleclusteR/README.md

 ```R
 sampleclusteR::supervised.analysis(GEO_id= "GSE130402", meta_data_and_combined= T, limma_or_rankprod = "limma")
 ```
+### Features
 sampleclusteR current features are:
--Can cluster Sample and Data Relationship Format (.sdrf) formatted metadata, for example metadata from ArrayExpress and PRIDE.
+- Can cluster Sample and Data Relationship Format (.sdrf) formatted metadata, for example metadata from ArrayExpress and PRIDE.
--Can cluster datasets with user specified metadata.
+- Can cluster datasets with user specified metadata.
--Able to be run on the command line for more concise workflows
+- Able to be run on the command line for more concise workflows
 - Automatically identify control and treated samples and correctly match them.
 - Analyse GEO data sets using \emph{limma} or RankProd and produce a DEG list.
 ### Installation and requirements